Iowa State ends 2-game skid with 23-13 victory at Baylor

 Iowa St: The Cyclones defense stood out like it has through Big 12 play.
 Baylor was the seventh conference opponent they held at least 10 points below their season average.
 And they keep holding onto the ball on offense.
 Iowa State still doesn’t have a lost fumble, something no FBS team has ever done over an entire season.

-Baylor: In what was expected to be a tough season, Baylor has started 11 true freshmen and lost 10 games for the first time since going 1-10 in 1999.
+Baylor: In what was expected to be a tough season, Baylor has lost 10 games for the first time since going 1-10 in 1999.
 When Iowa State visited Waco two years ago, the Bears were No. 2 in the country and coming off back-to-back Big 12 titles.
 That was before the sexual assault scandal that led to coach Art Briles being fired the following spring.

-Iowa St: The bowl-bound Cyclones go to Kansas State next Saturday.
+Iowa St: The Cyclones go to Kansas State next Saturday in a matchup of bowl-bound teams.

 Baylor: The Bears wrap up Rhule’s first season Friday at No. 11 TCU.